vohuynhquangnguyen/portfolio.codes-and-bytes/projects/linear-regression/readme.md

 \end{aligned}
 $$

-* We then compute the coefficient of determination $R^2$, interpreted as the proportion of variability in the response that is explained by our model:
+* We then compute the coefficient of determination $R^2$, which is interpreted as the proportion of variability in the response that is explained by our model:

 $$
 R^2 = \frac{SS_R}{SS_T} = 1 - \frac{SS_E}{SS_T}
 $$

 Interestingly, in SLR, the test for the significance of the regression is the same as the test for whether the slope $\beta_1$ is zero, albeit using a different test statistic.
 The test is as follows:
 * Hypotheses: $H_0: \beta_1 = 0 | \beta_0$ versus $H_0: \beta_1 \neq 0 | \beta_0$.
 We can interpret $H_0$ as we are assuming that our model is as good as the intercept-only model.
-* Test statistic: the test statistic follows the F-distribution with $1$ d.o.f in the numerator and $n-2$ d.o.f in the denonimator, and it is given as:
+* Test statistic: the test statistic follows the F-distribution with $1$ d.o.f in the numerator and $n-2$ d.o.f. in the denominator, and it is given as:

 $$
 F_0 = \frac{SS_R/1}{SS_E/(n - 2)}=\frac{R^2}{(1-R^2)/(n -2)}
 $$

 * Rejection criteria: We will reject $H_0$ when $F_0 >  f_{1-\alpha / 2,1,n-2}$.

 ### Example